DonkeyShot21/continual-bib/README.md

 | sample | MINST, CIFAR | [<img src="./icons/pytorch.png" height="24"/>](https://github.com/facebookresearch/GradientEpisodicMemory) | :fire: |

 **Summary:**<br/>
 This work approaches CL in a sligtly different way with respect to most other studies.
-At training time they add the constraint that each example can be seen only once by the solver.
-Also, tasks come in sequences without any constraint on the order, and the solver is aware of the task it is tackling at each time.
+At training time they add the constraint that each example can be seen only once by the solver, but they also relax the contraint about retaining a small sample of data after training on a particular task has finished.
 With said CL framework, the paper introduces Gradient Episodic Memory (GEM) whose main feature is an episodic memory (small set of samples) of the learned tasks.
 Instead of being used to keep the predictions at past tasks invariant by means of distillation as in [iCaRL](#icarl), this episodic memory is employed as an inequality constraint to avoid the increase in the loss but allowing its decrease, therefore enabling positive backward transfer.
 This can be done without storing old parameters, since the increase in the loss for previous tasks can be diagnosed by computing the angle between the loss gradient vector of the old samples and the proposed update.
 In case the cosines of the angles to previous task gradients are all positive, then the update is carried out, otherwise the update (gradient) is projected to the closest gradient that does not increase the loss on any (all) tasks.
 In practice they use first order Taylor series approximation to estimate the update direction ([A-GEM](#agem) will further relax the constraint on projection).
 Experiments are on MNIST and CIFAR are solid.

 **Comment:**<br/>
 The concept introduced in this paper is very cool: they constrain the update of the new task to not interfere with the previous tasks, and this is achieved through projecting the estimated gradient direction on the feasible region outlined by previous tasks’ gradients.
 It also seems to work reasonably well in practice, although it can be a bit slow in training.